Phantom-Shen/volatility-mcp/README.md

 ### Usage

 1. Start the FastAPI server as described above.
-2. Connect a MCP client (e.g., Claude Desktop) to the FastAPI server.
+2. Connect an MCP client (e.g., Claude Desktop) to the FastAPI server.
-3. Start the prompt by asking questions regarding the memory image in scope such as show me the running processes,  create tree relationship graph for process x, or show me all exeternal non RFC1918 connections.
+3. Start the prompt by asking questions regarding the memory image in scope, such as showing me the running processes, creating a tree relationship graph for process x, or showing me all external RFC1918 connections.

 ![image](https://github.com/user-attachments/assets/23f6fd4f-76b4-4255-a0a6-534ed3459bb3)
 ![image](https://github.com/user-attachments/assets/e5cd74ae-72ff-4c5b-8bd8-fbeb13488a70)